-- Cleanliness is closely linked to good health. - Cleanliness is often associated with purity, not only in a physical sense but also in a moral and spiritual context. - In various religious teachings, discipline is considered a virtue.
+• Cleanliness is closely linked to good health.

+- Cleanliness is often associated with purity, not only in a physical sense but also in a moral and spiritual context. - In various religious teachings, discipline is considered a virtue.

-- A. 1.
-Jayant was worried because Vikas did not come to school for the last two days. - 2.
+- 1. Jayant was worried because Vikas did not come to school for the last two days. - 2.
 Vikas was not coming to school because he was sick. - 3.
-He told Vikas's mother that malaria is a disease spread by mosquitoes. - It affects the liver and blood cells.
-Cleanliness is very important to keep away the disease. - 4.
-They decided to get the place cleaned during the weekend. - 5.
+He told Vikas's mother that malaria is a disease spread by mosquitoes.

+It affects the liver and blood cells.
+Cleanliness is very important to keep away the disease.

+- 4. They decided to get the place cleaned during the weekend. - 5.
 This was an eye opener for the people staying around.
+Because

-Because - All the students gathered in the street and helped clean the place in whatever way they could.
-Roads were cleaned; pesticides were sprayed; new bins were placed and the place became clean and tidy. - 6.
-It is a mission led by the government of India to make India a clean India. - 7.
+All the students gathered in the street and helped clean the place in whatever way they could.
+Roads were cleaned; pesticides were sprayed; new bins were placed and the place became clean and tidy.

+- 6. It is a mission led by the government of India to make India a clean India. - 7.
 Millions of people across the country have joined the cleanliness initiatives of the government departments, NGOs and local community centres to make India clean.

-- Bollywood celebrities to television actors came forward and actively joined the initiative. - 8.
-It is our duty as a good citizen of India to make this country a Swachh country. - B. 1.
-Malaria is a disease spread by mosquitoes.
+Bollywood celebrities to television actors came forward and actively joined the initiative. - 8.
+It is our duty as a good citizen of India to make this country a Swachh country.

+B. Explain the following with reference to the context.

+- 1. Malaria is a disease spread by mosquitoes.
 It affects the liver and blood cells.
 So cleanliness is very important to keep away the disease. - 2.
 The Principal appreciated the children in the assembly.
-Because all the students gathered in the street along with cleaning staff from municipality and helped clean the place in whatever way they could. - The cleanliness drive started by Jayant slowly became a 3. national movement.
-Thus a small movement spread to the whole country. - Swachh Bharat campaign has initiated people globally towards cleanliness.
+Because all the students gathered in the street along with cleaning staff from municipality and helped clean the place in whatever way they could. - 3.
+The cleanliness drive started by Jayant slowly became a national mvement.
+Thus a small movement spread to the whole country. - 4.
+Swachh Bharat campaign has initiated people globally towards cleanliness.
 A sense of responsibility has been induced among the people through the Clean India Movement.

 The responsibility of every Indian citizen towards the country extends beyond just cleanliness and can be broadly categorized into several aspects.
-Every Indian citizen is multi-faceted, encompassing aspects of civic, environmental, social, economic, various educational, political, health, and digital responsibility.
+Every Indian citizen is multi-faceted, encompassing various aspects of civic, environmental, social, economic, educational, political, health, and digital responsibility.
 By fulfilling these responsibilities, individuals can actively contribute to the overall development and well-being of the nation.